 - Most Universities/Tertiary institutions (except Victoria University) require a prospective student to apply for admission online to one of their courses as a prerequisite to applying for one of their scholarships.
 (This means you can also get considered for faculty scholarships – e.g. at Auckland University – but usually you can change your area of study later and still win a general scholarship)

-- If accommodation is offered as part of a scholarship, you need to apply separately for accommodation.
-Accommodation applications open on 1 August and close at the end of September.
-NZCCRF (New Zealand Common Confidential Reference Forms need to be completed by mid-September).
+- If accommodation is offered as a compulsory part of a scholarship, you need to apply separately for accommodation through the university’s portal.
+Accommodation applications open for all universities on 1 August and close at the end of September.
+As part of this application, you will need a reference from your school.
+To get this, go online and complete a New Zealand Common Confidential Reference Form (NZCCRF).
+This alerts your Careers Advisor that you need a common reference for one or several universities.
+The deadline to complete this form is mid-September.

 - Students will receive an ID number on applying to study which will need to be used for the scholarship application.